 “Learn You A Haskell For Great Good” is a nice book with a weird title written by Miran Lipovača.
 It gently introduces you to functional programming with the Haskell programming language and manages to cover a surprising amount of ground without being intimidating.
 The author and his publisher have very kindly made the entire book available for free on-line.
 I think it is a great resource to start learning Haskell, but by itself it is unfortunately not enough to become proficient.

-“Programming Languages: Concepts and Constructs” (Second Edition) by Ravi Sethi is a book desgined to be used as one of the text books in a “Principles of Programming Languages” CS course.
+“Programming Languages” (Second Edition) by Ravi Sethi is a book desgined to be used as one of the text books in a “Principles of Programming Languages” CS course.
 To that end, it covers all the major programming styles (imperative, functional and declarative) and variants (object-oriented and concurrent), basic lambda calculus, a short tour of a representative programming language or two for each of the covered styles, numerous exercises for the students to work out, extensive bibliography, etc.